-Carefully constructed, existing portfolio consisting of predominantly senior; floating rate loans across a broad range of industries and borrowers.
-Since we began investing in July 2011, we have originated more than \$9.7 billion aggregate principal amount of investments.
-As of March 31, 2019, we had a portfolio of investments in 48 portfolio companies with an aggregate fair value of \$1,824.9 million that we believe exhibits strong credit quality and broad industry composition.
-As of March 31, 2019, 99.7% of our debt investments based on fair value bore interest at floating rates (when including investment specific hedges), with 93.9% of these subject to interest rate floors, and 97.4% of the fair value of our portfolio was invested in first-lien debt investments.
+Carefully constructed, existing portfolio consisting of predominantly senior, floating rate loans across a broad range of industries and borrowers.
+Since we began investing in July 2011, we have originated more than \$23.9 billion aggregate principal amount of investments.
+As of September 30, 2022, we had a portfolio of investments in 118 portfolio investments with an aggregate fair value of \$2,806.1 million that we believe exhibits strong credit quality and broad industry composition.
+As of September 30, 2022, 98.9% of our debt investments based on fair value bore interest at floating rates, with 100.0% of these subject to interest rate floors, and 90.4% of the fair value of our portfolio was invested in first-lien debt investments.
 We believe this portfolio will allow us to generate meaningful investment income, and consequently dividend income, for our stockholders.

 Experienced management team.
-The Adviser has a highly experienced management team consisting of seven TSSP Partners and four TSSP managing directors, with deep experience identifying and executing transactions across a broad range of industries and types of financings.
+The Adviser has a highly experienced management team consisting of seven Sixth Street Partners and eight Sixth Street Managing Directors, with deep experience identifying and executing transactions across a broad range of industries and types of financings.
 Over their careers, our team has developed unique relationships and access to proprietary sourcing and servicing channels.
 The team includes the founder of the Goldman Sachs Specialty Lending Group, Alan Waxman, who managed the group from its inception in 2003 through 2009, and other senior members, such as Joshua Easterly, who was Co-head from 2006 through 2010.
-The team also includes Michael Fishman, who as National Director of Loan Originations at Wells Fargo Capital Finance, oversaw primary and secondary lending, loan distribution and syndications, strategic transactions and new lending products from 2000 to 2011.
+The team also includes Michael Fishman, who, as National Director of Loan Originations at Wells Fargo Capital Finance, oversaw primary and secondary lending, loan distribution and syndications, strategic transactions and new lending products from 2000 to 2011, and Bo Stanley, who brings expertise in the software, payment systems, data infrastructure and business services sectors.
 Our Adviser's senior team also has experience managing us as a BDC since we began our investment activities in July 2011.
 We believe that the broad knowledge of this group from investing across asset classes through numerous credit cycles provides us with sound decision-making and invaluable insights into the investment process.